aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 Insert the device and then navigate to `chrome://usb-internals`.
 In the `devices` tab, note the Bus number and Port number of your device.
+`dmesg` in `crosh` will provide the same information, if you prefer.

-Now open a new `crosh` shell and run the following:
+Now open a new `crosh` shell and attach the USB to the container:

 ```bash
 # Replace <bus> and <port> with the Bus and Port number from above.
 vmc usb-attach termina <bus>:<port> lxc-nixos
 ```

-Running `lsusb` within the container should show the device ready for use.
+In the container, `lsusb` should show the device as ready for use.

-Occasionally, the device was showing up in `lsusb` but the hardware key wouldn't work.
-In those cases, a reboot of the `termina` VM typically fixes things.
+Occasionally, I could see the device in `lsusb` but the hardware key would not work.
+If that happens, try restarting the `pcscd` service and trying again.
+If that fails, try rebooting the `termina` VM.

 #### How-to: SSH into the container